Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_beggar_notify_confetti                     0       // Whether to throw confetti when a Beggar is a killed ttt_beggar_scan                                0       // Whether the Beggar can scan players to see if they are traitors.
 0 - Disabled.
 1 - Can only scan traitors.
-2 - Can scan any role that has a shop. ttt_beggar_scan_time                           15      // The amount of time (in seconds) the Beggar's scanner takes to use ttt_beggar_scan_float_time                     1       // The amount of time (in seconds) it takes for the Beggar's scanner to lose it's target without line of sight ttt_beggar_scan_cooldown                       3       // The amount of time (in seconds) the Beggar's tracker goes on cooldown for after losing it's target ttt_beggar_scan_distance                       2500    // The maximum distance away the scanner target can be ttt_beggar_can_see_jesters                     0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Beggar (Only applies if ttt_beggar_is_independent is enabled) ttt_beggar_update_scoreboard                   0       // Whether the Beggar shows dead players as missing in action (Only applies if ttt_beggar_is_independent is enabled)
+2 - Can scan any role that has a shop. ttt_beggar_scan_time                           15      // The amount of time (in seconds) the Beggar's scanner takes to use ttt_beggar_scan_float_time                     1       // The amount of time (in seconds) it takes for the Beggar's scanner to lose its target without line of sight ttt_beggar_scan_cooldown                       3       // The amount of time (in seconds) the Beggar's tracker goes on cooldown for after losing its target ttt_beggar_scan_distance                       2500    // The maximum distance away the scanner target can be ttt_beggar_can_see_jesters                     0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Beggar (Only applies if ttt_beggar_is_independent is enabled) ttt_beggar_update_scoreboard                   0       // Whether the Beggar shows dead players as missing in action (Only applies if ttt_beggar_is_independent is enabled)